lindig/seat-racing/README.md

 * The method does not lead to a complete ranking within the two groups.
   Thus, we need to plan ahead which athletes we are interested in and which not.

+* Over the six races, conditions may change and athletes become tired.
+  This may lead to racing absolute racing times to change.
+For example, after a swap both boats are slower than in the previous race.
+This method does not take this into account and only looks at the winning margin and its changes.